-Dan Cross-Call is a Sr. Associate with RMI’s Electricity Practice.
+Dan Cross-Call is a Manager with RMI’s Electricity Practice.
 He works on electric utility strategy and regulatory policy, as well as issues of renewable energy adoption and community energy strategy.
 In addition, Dan supports RMI’s Electricity Innovation Lab (e-Lab), a unique multi-year collaboration of leading industry actors to develop, implement, and spread new solutions to enable greater adoption of economic distributed energy resources.
 Dan joined RMI in 2013.

 Prior to RMI, Dan worked as a consultant in the Energy practice of Charles River Associates in Boston.
 At CRA, he worked on a variety of electricity-related projects including energy and capacity market models for power plant valuations in U.S. Northeast markets, analysis of proposed legislation and regulatory rule changes, transmission development studies, and strategic planning for RTO wind integration.
 He has conducted studies of all of the major North American deregulated electricity markets, and performed modeling and research of European and Middle East electricity systems.
 Dan also supported corporate sustainability at CRA, directing the “Green Office Initiative” across more than a dozen offices worldwide.